Mitsunee/Mitsunee/README.md

 You can find a list of them on the [FGO Index](https://www.mitsunee.com/fgo/) site.
 The current versions are closed-source and written in jquery/PHP; I am currently rewriting these sites as a NextJS app and redesigning them to work better on non-desktop screensizes, as well as of course adding a few new tools, in the [fgo-tools](https://github.com/Mitsunee/fgo-tools) Repository.

+## Modern Diacritics
+[modern-diacritics](https://github.com/Mitsunee/modern-diacritics) is a fork of the diacritics (formerly node-diacritics) and provides a modern solution to sanitize and normalize strings for search engine implementations.
+It is published as a tree-shakeable ES Module and provides several new features such as normalizing symbols like quotation marks and a slugify implementation using its sanitizer module.

 <img src="https://www.mitsunee.com/gen3dmgcalc/i/mons/icons/384.png" align="left">

 ## Pokemon Generation 3 Damage Calculator